pixeltris/TwitchAdSolutions/README.md

 - proxy-m3u8 ([ublock](https://github.com/pixeltris/TwitchAdSolutions/raw/master/proxy-m3u8/proxy-m3u8-ublock-origin.js) / [userscript](https://github.com/pixeltris/TwitchAdSolutions/raw/master/proxy-m3u8/proxy-m3u8.user.js))
   - Uses a proxy server to fetch an ad-free stream.
   - Currently only the initial m3u8 is proxied, so there shouldn't be any additional latency.
+  - Uses proxy from `Twitch Video Ad Blocker` -  host asks for donations to cover costs.
   - **Assumes the proxy server acts in good faith and maintains a good uptime.**

 ## Applying a solution (uBlock Origin)